roytang/blog/content/post/2008/01/the-earth-is-flat.md

 _

 (I was thinking of making a mock-up drawing of the above hypothesis and claiming that I drew it when I was four.
-But Ubuntu doesn't seem to have any simple "Paint" application installed&#8230;)
+But Ubuntu doesn't seem to have any simple "Paint" application installed... )

 _